Categories

 Odori Park is Sapporo’s most famous park.
 Located in the heart of Sapporo, it hosts to the Annual Sapporo Snow Festival.
 The park is about one kilometer and provides a tranquil escape from the busy urban center around it.
 This park is always included in any Sapporo itinerary.

-To get there, take a short walk from JR Sapporo Station or Odori Subway Station.
+How to get to Odori Park: Take a short walk from JR Sapporo Station or Odori Subway Station.

 people walking along snowy path in Sapporo